DeltaGAN: Towards Diverse Few-shot Image Generation with Sample-Specific Delta: Introduction

 \section{Introduction}

-With the great success of deep learning, existing deep image generation models~\cite{stylegan1,stylegan2, karras2018progressive,binkowski2018demystifying, mao2017least, miyato2018spectral, brock2018large, donahue2019large, chen2019self, HoffmanTPZISED18, makhzani2017pixelgan} based on Variational Auto-Encoder (VAE)~\cite{vae} or Generative Adversarial Network (GAN)~\cite{goodfellow2014generative} have made a significant leap forward for generating diverse and realistic images for a given category.
-However, these methods require amounts of training images to generate new images for a given category, which may fail in adapting to long-tail or newly emerging categories with only a few images.
-Therefore, given a few images from a category, it is necessary to consider how to generate new realistic and diverse images for this category.
-This scenario is referred to as few-shot image generation~\cite{clouatre2019figr,hong2020matchinggan, hong2020f2gan}, which can benefit a lot of downstream tasks like low-data classification and few-shot classification.
+With the great success of deep learning, existing deep image generation models~\cite{stylegan1,stylegan2,binkowski2018demystifying,mao2017least,miyato2018spectral,brock2018large,donahue2019large,chen2019self,HoffmanTPZISED18,makhzani2017pixelgan} based on Variational Auto-Encoder (VAE)~\cite{vae} or Generative Adversarial Network (GAN)~\cite{goodfellow2014generative} have made a significant leap forward for generating diverse and realistic images for a given category. {These methods generally require amounts of training images to generate new images for a given category.
+For the long-tail or newly emerging categories with only a few images, directly training or finetuning on limited data may cause overfitting issue~\cite{zhao2020leveraging,feng2019suppressing}.
+Besides, it is very tedious to finetune the model for each unseen category.} Therefore, given a few images from an unseen category, it is necessary to consider how to generate new realistic and diverse images for this category instantly.
+This task is called few-shot image generation in previous literature~\cite{bartunov2018few,antoniou2017data,hong2020matchinggan,hong2020f2gan}. {In this paper, following ~\cite{bartunov2018few,antoniou2017data,hong2020matchinggan,hong2020f2gan}, we target at achieving instant adaptation from multiple seen categories to unseen categories without finetuning as shown in Fig.~\ref{fig:task_intro}, which can benefit a lot of downstream tasks like low-data classification and few-shot classification.}

-Existing few-shot image generation methods resort to seen categories with sufficient training images to train a model, which can be used to generate new images for an unseen category with only a few images.
-In the training stage, one or more images from one seen category are fed into the model in each training episode, and the training process is supervised by designed loss functions.
-In the testing stage, given one or more images from each unseen category, the trained model can generate new images for this category in each testing episode.
-During both training and testing, the images fed into the model as sources to generate new images are dubbed as conditional images.
+The abovementioned few-shot image generation methods~\cite{bartunov2018few,antoniou2017data,hong2020matchinggan,hong2020f2gan} resort to seen categories with sufficient training images to train a generative model, which can be used to generate new images for an unseen category with only a few images, which are dubbed as conditional images.
 For brevity, we refer to the images from seen (\emph{resp.}, unseen) categories as seen (\emph{resp.}, unseen) images.
+We classify the few-shot image generation methods into fusion-based methods~\cite{bartunov2018few,hong2020matchinggan,hong2020f2gan,gu2021lofgan} and transformation-based method~\cite{antoniou2017data}.
+However, those fusion-based methods can only produce images similar to conditional images and cannot be applied to one-shot image generation.
+Although transformation-based method could produce new images based on one conditional image, however, it fails to produce diverse images.